jcraigk/blog/_posts/2024-08-22-devise-to-sorcery.md

 ## No Gem is Perfect

 One drawback of Sorcery is that it doesn't expose an option to merge OAuth based authentications with existing users who may have signed up earlier.
-For example, if `johndoe@gmail.com` signed up before we added Google login, then tried to use his Google account to login via OAuth, Sorcery does not check if the user exists first, so we get a database error about uniqueness, which we have to rescue from.
-We could  pass in a block that checks if the user exists first, but we would have to maintain this along with the gem.
+For example, if `johndoe@gmail.com` signed up before we added Google login, then tried to use his Google account to login via OAuth, Sorcery does not check if the user exists first.
+This triggers a database exception violating our unique index on email address, which we have to rescue from.
+We could  pass in a block that checks if the user exists first, but we can't pass in custom logic for using an existing record.

-It would be better if Sorcery exposed a more robust interface around the OAuth process.
-An option to merge existing emails would be helpful.

 ## The Cleanup